-Here's all the upcoming PS4 games to get excited about for 2019 (and beyond).
+So without further ado, here's all the upcoming PS4 games to get excited about.

 - Looking for the best PS4 bundle deals?
 Grab a new console today

 - PS4 external hard drives - which is best for your storage needs?

 - Where to get PS4 controllers cheap, because you may need a new one

 What is it?
 The spiritual successor to Theme Hospital, but this one is bigger and better.